 Book reviews are generally 2,000-2,400 words and are paid at a flat rate of $500.

 Our standard publishing agreement asks for the following rights in exchange: first North American print and digital magazine rights; nonexclusive online rights; and other limited rights.
 Copyright is retained by the author at all times.
 Authors are free to resell the work, though we do ask for a 90-day exclusive from our first publication of the work.

 Online content is generally paid at $100-$200, depending upon genre and length.

 Please do not e-mail us to ask if we received your submission.
-If the online submissions system acknowledged your submission, or if you received an e-mail confirming receipt of your submission, then rest assured that we have received it and we will review it within four months.
+If the online submissions system acknowledged your submission, or if you received an e-mail confirming receipt of your submission, then rest assured that we have received it.